University Policies and Procedures Manual (previously Business Policies and Procedures Manual)

 For employees that do not complete a W-4 form process, Workday defaults to withholding federal tax at the highest rate.

-Withholding Exemption
+1.1.a Withholding Exemption

 For employees that claim Exempt from Federal Withholdings on the W-4, the exemption must be renewed annually by the Internal Revenue Service (IRS) exemption date, in accordance with IRS regulations.
 Employees that fail to update their exemption status by the IRS deadline default back to the highest withholding level.
 The IRS exemption renewal date is available on the W-4 form instructions page or by contacting Payroll Services.